rossoj85/react-ada-keyboard-accessible-datepicker/readme.md

 History

+v1.2.2
+* Added leading zeros into dateBoxInput string in roder to facilitate error handling and follow project formatting

 v1.2.1
 * Fixes bug that causes DOM propagation on go to next year and go to previous year buttons.